cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 the cluster's pods, through the `resources` section of the manifest.
 In particular `requests` and `limits` values can be set for both CPU and RAM.

+### Connection pooling with PgBouncer

+Cloud Native PostgreSQL provides native support for connection pooling with [PgBouncer](connection_pooling.md), one of the most popular open source connection poolers for PostgreSQL.
+From an architectural point of view, the native implementation of a PgBouncer connection pooler introduces a new layer to access the database which optimizes the query flow towards the instances and makes the usage of the underlying PostgreSQL resources more efficient.
+Instead of connecting directly to a PostgreSQL service, applications can now connect to the PgBouncer service and start reusing any existing connection.

 ## Level 4 - Deep Insights

 Capability level 4 is about **observability**: in particular, monitoring,